 The Hungarian Golden Visa, also called the Guest Investor Program (GIP) allows non-EU and non-EEA citizens to gain long-term residency in Hungary through investment and gives investors and their families access to the EU and Schengen Area.
 The program offers various investment options and a renewable 10-year residence permit with no minimum stay requirement, making it highly flexible.

-To add to its appeal, the country offers low living cost compared to other European countries.
+To add to its appeal, the country offers low living costs compared to other European countries.
 Applicants receive pre-approval before making the investment, which minimizes risk.
 A qualifying investment of €250,000 in a state-approved real estate investment fund is required, and the residence permit is typically issued within 21 days after the appointment.

 How Can Global Citizen Solutions Help You?